You are hereHome / Time to Dialogue

 This topic is available in a "for non-profits" version.

 Here's How it Works

 CoachingOurselves is a peer coaching leadership development methodology that builds community, stimulates exchange of perspectives, and encourages team cohesion.
 This is an innovative adaptation of the 70/20/10 approach to leadership development and organizational transformation created by Phil LeNir and Henry Mintzberg.

 The methodology uses 90-minute reflective discussion modules to explore a wide range of topics.
 These modules were created by more than forty leading management thinkers including Henry Mintzberg, Marshall Goldsmith, David Cooperrider, and Michael Beer.

-The modules are used by organizations, professional coaches and facilitators to deliver a cost effective powerful reflective learning experience for managers and management teams.
+The modules are used by organizations, certified coaches and facilitators to deliver a cost effective powerful reflective learning experience for managers and management teams.